ElPractical/svg-patches-dexcom-omnipod/README.md

-# Patches for Dexcom G7 and Omnipod Dash
+# Patches for Dexcom G7, Freesytle Libre 3 and Omnipod Dash

 This repository contains vector graphics (SVG) for creating your own overpatches and underpatches for: